Central building control technologyHuge potential for energy saving

 Defined as a key topic for EVVAGRI 302: Energy; 305: EmissionsUN Sustainable Development Goals (SDGs), No 7: Affordable and clean energy; No. 12 Sustainable consumption and production

-EVVA is planning to introduce a central digital building management system (BMS).
-The advantages will become visible for the first time in 2021, and the BMS will subsequently be extended to all HQ buildings.
-In the first step, it will centrally control the fire alarm system in the extension and, from 2024, the entire building management system.
+EVVA introduces a central digital building management system (BMS).
+First in the extension to the headquarters, which was completed at the end of 2021, and then subsequently for all buildings of the HQ.
+In the first step, it centrally controls the fire alarm system in the extension and, from 2024, the entire building management system.
 We expect this to have a very positive impact on energy consumption and emissions reduction, as the following targets show.

 "Since concrete stores and conducts the respective temperature of the water particularly well, the system can be used for both cooling and heating.
 Air pumps regulate the exchange of heat and cold", summarises Martin van Berkum, EVVA Head of Production Technology.